-One of the most common problems that couples may not recognize is their inability to handle conflicts successfully.
-They may have fallen into a pattern of criticizing and fault finding rather than effectively communicating the reasons behind what is causing the conflict.
+One of the common problems that couples don’t recognize is their inability to handle conflicts like adults.
+They may have fallen into a pattern of criticizing and fault finding rather than dealing with the reasons beneath the conflict.
 One spouse or the other may feel that his or her needs are getting overlooked or dismissed.
-This leads to resentment and hostility that comes out in arguments over seemingly small things such as taking out the trash or who chooses the evening’s entertainment.
+This perception can cause resentment and hostility that comes out in arguments over seemingly small things like taking out the trash or choosing the evening’s entertainment.

-Another major problem in a marriage is allowing children or other obligations to take precedence over couple time.
-If there are children involved, partners may find themselves pouring all of their time and energy into ensuring their children have all they want in life.
-While this is an honorable goal, placing children in the center of a marriage often snuffs out the closeness between the married couple.
-This leads to feelings of neglect and loneliness that make it harder to relate to the other spouse.
-This may help explain why there has been such an increase in ‘gray divorces’.
-Once the children leave home, couples find themselves living as virtual strangers.
+Another problem might be letting kids or other obligations to take over couple time.
+Partners may find themselves pouring all of their time and energy into meeting all of the kids’ wants and desires.
+While this seems harmless, placing children in the center of a marriage often snuffs out the closeness between the couple.
+Spouses might feel neglected and lonely which pushes the couple farther apart.
+These feelings might be behind the leap in ‘gray’ divorces.
+Once the kids leave the nest, couples find themselves living as virtual strangers.

-All of these problems are fairly common in any long-term relationship.
-Everyone desires to feel wanted, loved and cared for and they often seek to fulfill these needs in the only way they can – through controlling the responses of the other party.
-There are healthy ways of resolving problems in a marriage.
-The first step is to make time to sit down and openly discuss one’s feelings and viewpoints.
-It is essential to frame the discussion in neutral tones without leveling accusations or looking for ways to alleviate fault.
-Marriages are the foundation of families and they are worth the effort to ensure that they are as healthy as possible.
+Not all is hopeless.
+Most of these problems are fairly common in any long-term relationship.
+Everyone desires to feel wanted, loved and cared for and they often seek to fulfill these needs in the only way they can – through controlling their partner.
+There are healthy ways to fix these problems.
+The first step is to make time to sit down and have a frank discussion.
+Use “I” messages instead of finger pointing.
+Try to frame the conversation in neutral tones without accusations or trying to shift blame.
+Marriages are the backbone of society and they are worth the effort to ensure that they are as healthy as possible.